The lack of smartphone and tablet voting in British general elections could be holding back democracy, our exclusive research reveals today.

 - Which of the following, if any, would be your biggest concern over the potential introduction of smartphone/tablet voting?

 All figures, unless otherwise stated, are from YouGov Plc.
-Total sample size was 1,566 adults.
+The total sample size was 1,566 adults.
 Fieldwork was undertaken between 30th – 31st March 2015.
 The survey was carried out online.
 The figures have been weighted and are representative of all GB adults (aged 18+).